Child Abuse Facts (cont.)

 - Is it possible to prevent child abuse?

 - What should people do if they suspect that a child is being abused?

 - Where can people find more information about child abuse?

-What are the different types of child abuse?
+What are symptoms and signs of child abuse?